ozkar99/ozkar99.github.io/README.md

-What are you doing here theres nothing of value here?
+Jekyll stuff for ozkar.org

-The theme is called [Long Haul](http://brianmaierjr.com/long-haul/) i didnt make it.
+The theme is based off [Long Haul](http://brianmaierjr.com/long-haul/) i didnt make it, just changed the background and colors a bit.